sdk1926/sdk1926/README.md

 - 👋 Hi, I’m @sdk1926
-- 👀 I’m interested in python, Django
+- 👀 I’m interested in Java, Spring
-- 🌱 I’m currently learning Database, OS, Django, Python
+- 🌱 I’m currently learning Database, OS, Java, Spring
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...